hamishwillee/hamishwillee.github.io/_posts/2014-06-20-Trello-project-management-tools-and-burndown-charts.markdown

 *Trello* is a web-based organisational tool, consisting of *boards*, containing *lists* of *cards* (cards have a title, description, due date, members, labels, checklists and comments/attachments).
 The cards and lists can be used to represent anything, but when you're organising a project, it makes sense for the cards to be tasks and the lists to represent states: Sprint Backlog, Development, Testing, Bug, Blocked, Done, etc).
 You can create boards, add cards, and move them to different lists.
 When you're done, you can archive or delete cards, and even boards.

 *Trello* gives you all this "out of the box" in the free version, along with quite a comprehensive API which you can use to query all aspects of boards, lists, cards and members.
-It does not give you the abiliy to export a board to CSV or similar, but since you can export to JSON (or query the information using the API) getting a human-usable form to manipulate is easy.
+It does not give you the ability to export a board to CSV or similar, but since you can export to JSON (or query the information using the API) getting a human-usable form to manipulate is easy.
 If you upgrade to the (very reasonably priced [Trello Business Class](https://trello.com/business-class)) version you can export to CSV, and there are lots of other useful options primarily designed to make it easy to share boards within an organisation.

 There is nothing inside *Trello* to help you plan or track your project effort, and there is no indicated that the *Trello* [backlog item for this functionality](https://trello.com/c/9tX8CRNm/1054-time-tracking) will be implemented (follow the link to find other useful time tracking tools).